nanhao/easy_aop/README.md

 }
 NULL
 ```
-- Because the default value of $b is set when the callee recieve the arguments, we can't find $b in the $args array.
+- Because the default value of $b is set when the callee receives the arguments, we can't find $b in the $args array.
 In other words, $args represents arguments actually passed by the caller instead of that recieved by the callee.
 - $ret is NULL due to obvious reasons.

 ## After-advice
 After-advice is executed **after** the return statement of the callee, So you can get the real return value by reading $ret.
-However, there is a special scenario under which $ret is set to NULL even the real return value is not NULL:
+However, there is a particular scenario under which $ret is set to NULL even when the real return value seems not NULL:
 ```php
 function sum($a, $b) {
     return $a + $b;